An Introduction to Matte Painting

 Industries Using Matte Painting

 An eclectic mix of digital art, photo blending, deformation, and 3D effects, digital matte paintings are not only used for films.
-They are recently also used for creating commercials, both print and video, and for backgrounds and skies for video games.
+They are recently also used for creating both print and video commercials, and for backgrounds and skies for video games.
 For example, most of the mountains, buildings, and distant elements of First Person Shooting games (FPS) are often matte painted.
 It’s also a handy technique for creating concept art and illustrations.
 The only barriers are your imagination and your skills, which can be improved through time and effort.

 Fundamental Rules of Digital Matte Painting

 It’s essential to respect the following rules to create realistic and credible digital images.
-For instance, respect of perspective is crucial when many pictures are blended.
+For instance, perspective is crucial when many pictures are blended.
 To give an example, if you are working on a city, make sure all the windows are oriented toward the same perspective.

 Colorimetry contributes significantly to photorealism.
 For example, if you blend mountain photos, it is crucial to color-match all the merged elements.
 This observation applies especially if the photos were taken in different places with many cameras at various moments of the day or the year.
 All those details shape the color of a picture.